Alexiush/LOGQ/docs/knowledge_base_reference.md

 ### Rule, Bound rule, Rule with body

 Rule - base class for rule patterns.
-RuleType method must return base type of the rule.
+RuleType method must return the base type of the rule.
 (to compare same base type rules with knowledge base, when class created manually must return rule class).
 Equals method, == and != operators used for rule to rule comparison.